lando/blog/src/posts/2022-01-28-using-lando-on-github-codespaces.md

 Are you ready to join us in the cloud?

 "Cloud Development" has been the future of development for years.
 Proponents told us to wait for a world where we could click a single link on a project repository and have a full development environment, from infrastructure to code editor, available on-demand in our browser window.
 No more waiting for builds!
-No more debugging local environements!
-Code on any device, even your iPad!
+No more debugging local environments!
+Code on any device, anywhere...even your iPad from that Tahitian beach (because obviously it was just your laptop stopping you from going there).

 With GitHub's release of Codespaces, we now have a tempting platform for remote cloud-based development.
-Read on to learn more about Codespaces and how Lando can help accelerate your pathway to remote development domination!
+Read on to learn more about Codespaces and how Lando can help accelerate your pathway to remote development domination.

 :warning: After our explorations, it's clear that Codespaces is still and evolving product and our approach to deploying Lando on Codespaces will likely evolve _greatly_ in the future.
-Make sure you subscribe to the Lando newsletter or [follow our Twitter](https://twitter.com/devwithlando) to get future updates.
+Make sure you subscribe to the Lando newsletter (see form at the bottom of this post) or [follow our Twitter](https://twitter.com/devwithlando) to get future updates.

 ## What is GitHub Codespaces?